Everything we know about Grand Theft Auto 6

 We know almost nothing about GTA 6, but according to Techradar, it’s already entered pre-production.

 We’re gathering together everything we know about GTA 6 here, so keep it bookmarked for all the news, rumours and trailers.

 GTA 6 Release Date – When is it coming out?

-We currently have no details on when GTA 6 will release, and it likely be after the rumoured Red Dead Redemption 2 launching in 2017 it won't be for at least another year, most likely much longer.
+We currently have no details on when GTA 6 will release, and with Red Dead Redemption 2 launching in 2017 it won't be for at least another year, most likely much longer.